paul-nechifor/nechifor-web/readme.md

 - Add more links between repos and sites and between sites and used packages.

+- Every page should have a link to the git repository, the the homepage and to the list of projects.

+- The list of projects should mention where they can see all my repositories on github.

+- Make sure each page specifies the language it's in.

+- Eliminate all CDNs.
+I just witnesed a Bootstrap CDN take 6.72 s to load.
+  That's absurd.
+Include Bootstrap and jQuery for now.

 - See if you can avoid installing so many packages related to nginx.

 - Add a blog page about movie histograms with the small package I created.
 Show